vriveraq/datacamp-projects/README.md

 # DataCamp Projects
 This repository contains the Python notebooks from different projects from the DataCamp platform including:

+- ASL Recognition with Deep Learning: Build a convolutional neural network to classify images of letters from American Sign Language.

 - Book Recommendations from Charles Darwin: Build a book recommendation system using NLP and the text of books like "On the Origin of Species."

 - Exploring 67 years of LEGO: In this project we will explore a database of every LEGO set ever built.